hansolowu/DreamGitea/README.md

 (Make sure you can manage Docker as a non-root user https://docs.docker.com/install/linux/linux-postinstall/)

-Create a directory like DreamGitea and copy docker-compose.yml into it.
+Create a directory like DreamTea and copy docker-compose.yml into it.

 Run docker-compose up -d

 go to localhost:3000/install and set up gitea

 ### Install DreamGitea
-Copy content of custom to /home/$USER/gitea_dev/gitea
+Copy content of custom to /home/$USER/gitea_dev/gitea (linux) or /Users/$USER/gitea_dev/gitea (macOS)

 Add custom language pack to app.ini: add this to app.ini: